 - Check your pet’s teeth and gums regularly at home for any changes.

-We have invested heavily in the latest dental equipment and offer a full range of routine dental procedures, including scale & polish, tooth extractions, and rabbit teeth burring.
+We have invested heavily in the latest dental equipment and offer a full range of routine dental procedures, including scale & polish, tooth extractions, state of the art dental x-ray and rabbit teeth burring.
 If you’re concerned about any aspect of your pet’s oral health then why not contact us to book a free dental clinic examination with one of our trained nurses.